atularvind/atularvind.com/README.md

-# atularvind.com
+# atularvind.github.io
-A public repository for http://atularvind.com
+A public repository for http://atularvind.github.io

+This website is made with <a href="harpjs.com">harpjs</a>, Jad0e template, Bootstrap and jQuery.